Agastya (Sesbania grandiflora) - Uses, Benefits, Dosage and Properties

 Agastya plant is also known as "Agathi" plant in Hindi.
 All parts of this plant serve some medicinal purpose for us.
 Like the leaves, pods and flowers are used in cooking for making delicious recipes.
 The wood of Agastya plant is used for domestic purpose.
 Its consistency matches that of Bamboo because which it is commonly used as its replacement in furniture making.

 The plant is named "Agastya" because its flowers bloom in the Agastya star day of Sharad Ritu (autumn) as per Ayurveda.
 According to another belief, it was named after "Agathi" a famous seer who practised Ayurvedic Rasayana procedures in the beautiful abode of Himalayas.
 It is said that this plant was very dear to him and has since been named after him.

 Beautiful flowers of this plant are also used as an offering to Lord Shiva.
 All in all it has a very soothing effect on the body and is helpful in managing stress and anxiety under control.
 The juice of this plant can help in purifying Diamond within three days.

 It is a native plant of Malaysia and North America.
-Now it is widespread in most humid tropical regions throughout world.
+Also found in most humid tropical regions throughout the world.
 It is also cultivated in India, Indonesia, Myanmar, Philippines and Sri Lanka.
-It is often cultivated in between rice fields and with guinea grass.
+Agastya is often cultivated in between rice fields and with guinea grass.

 - Kingdom - Plantae